Georgia Country Guide

 Useful link to book train tickets – TKT.GE

 The minibuses (or, to locals, marshrutka) run informally between every major city.
 The majority of the marshrutka in Tbilisi depart from outside the train station.
-With these buses, expect to pay the driver in cash before departure.
+With these buses, expect to pay the driver in cash before departure and turn up fairly early in the morning – they don’t tend to depart after midday.
 The quality of driving is a lottery and can be extremely variable, from reassuringly calm to death-defying.
 That said, they are the fastest and most effective way to travel.

 Georgia has two ride hailing apps which can be used in major cities: Bolt and Yandex Go.
 Of these, Bolt is the better option.